Matar Paneer Recipe Without Tomato, How To Make Matar Paneer Without Tomates – Simple Peas Paneer Curry Recipe

 Makes 4 servings

-- green chilies 2 to 3 sliced lengthwise or whole
+- 2 green chilies sliced lengthwise or whole

 - Soak the dry green peas for about 6 to 7 hours at least in enough water, after soaking drain the water and rinse the peas in water again, keep the washed peas aside.
 If you are using fresh or frozen peas, you can skip this step.